isa-ulisboa/greends-dms-exercises/dms_ex_16_index.md

 ## Introduction

-Database normalization as the main purpose to provide consistency in your data.
+Database normalization has the main purpose to provide consistency in your data.
 But another benefit is that the performance of your database will increase, due to the creation of indexes.
 Fields that are defined as primary key and foreign keys are indexed.

-An index in a lockup table for finding records quick.
-It should be used in fields that users use frequently for searching.
-There are several types of indexes, which for MariaDB you can learn more [here](https://mariadb.com/kb/en/the-essentials-of-an-index/).
+An index in a look up table for finding records quick.
+It should be used in fields used frequently for searching.
+There are several types of indexes, about which, for MariaDB, you can learn more [here](https://mariadb.com/kb/en/the-essentials-of-an-index/).

 In this exercise, we will demonstrate the use of indexes, and how this increases the speed of data searching.